-NAME OF PRICE.
+Name of Price.
 AMOUNT OF PRICE.
-No. To whom Price is paid and other particulars in regard NAME OF TRICE.
+No. To whom Price is paid and other particulars in regard NAME OF PRICE.
 Common People.
-Common People.
 Ruling Clan.
-TO THE MARRIAGE CUSTOMS OF THE MARA TRIBES.
+110. TO THE MARRIAGE CUSTOMS OF THE MARA TRIBES.
 Ru Rs.
 10/- or more.
 Gong.
 This price is often nearly as heavy as the "O-kia."
 Rs.
 80/- or more.
 One Mithan (large).
 This price is often nearly as heavy as the "O-kia."
 19 At the death of a wife this price has to be paid as a death due by the husband to the dead wife's father or eldest brother as the case may be.
-At the death of a husband the eldest son of the dead man has to pay the price to his father's mother's brother (the dead man's trucle).
-If there is no son, the dead man's brother will pay, and then the dead man's daughters, when they marry, their marriage prices will go to this brother of the dead man (his nieces' marriage prices).
+At the death of a husband the eldest son of the dead man has to pay the price to his father's mother's brother (the dead man has to pay the price to his father's mother's brother (the dead man's brother will pay, and then the dead man's daughters, when they marry, their marriage prices will go to this brother of the dead man (his nieces' marriage prices).
 If there are no daughters then he has his dead brother's possessions as a recompense, and he will also care for the widow unless she prefers to go to her own family once again.